PARCE-project/PARCE-1/README.md

 ## Tutorial example

-The following is an example of the configuration file *(config_peptide.txt)* for a protease-peptide complex provided in the code:
+The following is an example of the configuration file *(config_1ppg.txt)* for a protease-peptide complex provided in the code:
 **NOTE: The <local_path>/PARCE-1 should be updated based on the location of the PARCE-1 folder**
 ```
 folder: 1ppg_design